looneytkp/genpass/README.md

-# genpass
+# make-passwd
-a random password generator
+a simple password generator